adrianspeyer/Light-Weight-Cookie-Consent/README.md

 - **Server-Side Logging** – GDPR-compliant logging of user consent.
 - **Manage Cookies Button** – Users can revoke consent anytime using an **include file**.
 - **Admin Panel (in `/lwca/` folder)** – Secure admin section for viewing consent logs.
+- **.htaccess Security by Default** – Prevent unauthorized access to the admin panel.
 - **Standalone PHP Files** – Easy to include in any project.

 ## Installation